Foundations of statistics: Contemporary opinion

-The hybrid approach, which combines elements from both competing schools of testing, can be interpreted in different ways.
-Some view it as an amalgamation of two mathematically complementary ideas, while others see it as a flawed union of philosophically incompatible concepts.
-Fisher's approach had certain philosophical advantages, while Neyman and Pearson emphasized rigorous mathematics.
-Hypothesis testing remains a subject of controversy for some users, but the most widely accepted alternative method, confidence intervals, is based on the same mathematical principles.
+The hybrid of the two competing schools of testing can be viewed differently: as the imperfect union of two mathematically complementary ideas or as the fundamentally flawed union of philosophically incompatible ideas.
+Fisher enjoyed some philosophical advantage, while Neyman & Pearson employed the more rigorous mathematics.
+Hypothesis testing is controversial among some users, but the most popular alternative (confidence intervals) is based on the same mathematics.